P&L Responsibility: Resume Examples and Tips

 • Are willing to reflect on mistakes and course correct when necessary

-• Take personal responsibility for end results
+• Take personal responsibility for results

 2. List job titles that demonstrate leadership and seniority.